Samillion/ModernZ/README.md

 | Show OSC                | `z script-message-to modernz osc-show`       | Show OSC on command without needing to move mouse  |

 ## OSC Language
-By default, the OSC is in English.
+By default, the OSC only has English language.
 However, it is relatively easy to add new languages.

-In `modernz.lua`, the `local language` list stores the phrases and `local texts = language["en"]` sets the language with the initial defined in the list.
+In `modernz.lua`, the `local language` stores the phrases, like so for the English language labeled as `["en"]`:

 ```lua
 -- Localization